ambanigaming0/Privacy-Policy/Privacy-Policy.md

 * You can control your privacy settings through our bot's features.
 * You can request to delete your information at any time.

-By using TUNE_X Bot, you agree to this privacy policy.
+By using Bot, you agree to this privacy policy.
 If you have any questions or concerns, please contact us.